Chapter Nine: Throughput

 * * *

-The first beacon flared to Julian's left.
+The first beacon flared to Julian’s left.
 He pivoted.
 Leena was a half-step behind him, precise, on his line.
-Tamar broke right toward a second beacon that had just appeared, called, "On it," and was on it.
+Tamar broke right toward a second beacon that had just appeared and called, “On it.”
+The call cut through the bay’s noise without seeming to fight it, a clarity that did not require volume.
+She was on it.
 The beacon resolved cleanly under her hand.
 The chime sounded.
 She did not slow down.

 Ben came in too fast on the third beacon, skidded across a ridge, nearly overshot the boundary, arms windmilling in a way that had no tactical justification.
 Julian lunged back, caught his sleeve, guided him into position.
 The chime rang.